-(c) In the School of Engineering:

-(i) 12 contact hours of lecture; 15 contact hours of laboratory; 3 contact hours of lecture and 12 contact hours of laboratory.
+- (c) In the School of Engineering: - (i) 12 contact hours of lecture; 15 contact hours of laboratory; 3 contact hours of lecture and 12 contact hours of laboratory.
 Any other combination of lecture and laboratory contact hours shall be limited to the following: the number of lecture contact hours plus eight-tenths of the number of laboratory contact hours shall not exceed 12 contact hours.

-(ii) For Graduate courses - three-fourths of the Undergraduate workload.

-(d) In the Graduate School of Library and InformationScience: 6 contact hours.

-(e) In the School of Liberal Arts and Sciences:

-(i) For the Department of English and Humanities and for the Department of Social Science and Management - 12 contact hours of lecture except as follows:

-For all Freshman English courses (English 101, 103, 209, 210 and 211) -- courses in which the students'

-writing load is very heavy and courses for which the instructor schedules two conference hours weekly per class in addition to his or her normal office hours, the instructor will receive 4 contact hours credit per class rather than the three-contact-hours schedule normally accorded a three credit course.

-For Graduate courses - three-fourths of the Undergraduate workload (9).

-(ii) For the Department of Physical Education -15 contact hours.
-For coaching (including the presence at games): 2 contact hours shall equal 1 contact hour for the purpose of calculating the total number of contact hours.
+- (ii) For Graduate courses three-fourths of the Undergraduate workload. - (d) In the School of Liberal Arts and Sciences: - (i) For the Department of English and Humanities and for the Department of Social Science and Management 12 contact hours of lecture except as follows: - 1.
+For all Freshman English courses (English 101, 103, 209, 210 and 211) -- courses in which the students' writing load is very heavy and courses for which the instructor schedules two conference hours weekly per class in addition to his or her normal office hours, the instructor will receive 4 contact hours credit per class rather than the three-contact-hours schedule normally accorded a three credit course. - 2.
+For Graduate courses three-fourths of the Undergraduate workload (9). - (ii) For the Department of Mathematics and Science: - 1.
+12 contact hours of lecture; 15 contact hours of laboratory; 3 contact hours of lecture and 12 contact hours of laboratory.

-(iii) For the Department of Nutrition andDietetics - 12 contact hours of lecture or 15 contact hours of laboratory.(iv) For the Department of Mathematics and

-Science:

-1. 12 contact hours of lecture; 15 contact hours of laboratory; 3 contact hours of lecture and 12 contact hours of laboratory.
 Any other combination of lecture and laboratory contact hours shall be limited to the following: the number of lecture contact hours plus eight-tenths of the number of laboratory contact hours shall not exceed 12 contact hours.

-For Graduate courses - three-fourths of the Undergraduate workload.

-(v) For the Department of Computer Science and Data Systems Management:

-1. 12 contact hours of lecture.

-2. For Graduate courses - three-fourths

-of the Undergraduate workload (9).

-(f) In all schools full-time and part-time faculty who teach courses numbered 500-599 (courses which are open to both undergraduate and graduate students) shall receive workload credit of sevensixths (7/6) of the undergraduate contact hour workload, except for those full-time and part-time faculty who taught these courses during the period 1977-78, Summer 1978, 1978-79 and/or Summer 1979 who shall receive the same contact hour workload credit they received in that period (See Appendix I).
-Full-time and part-time faculty listed on
+- 2. For Graduate courses three-fourths of the Undergraduate workload. - (e) For the Graduate School of Information and Library Science: - 9 contact hours consisting of 3 class sections and 2 contact hours of lecture and 1 conference hour for each class section. - (f) In all schools full-time and part-time faculty who teach courses numbered 500-599 (courses which are open to both undergraduate and graduate students) shall receive workload credit of seven-sixths (7/6) of the undergraduate contact hour workload, except for those full-time and part-time faculty who taught these courses during the period 1977-78, Summer 1978, 1978-79 and/or Summer 1979 who shall receive the same contact hour workload credit they received in that period (See Appendix I).

-Appendix I who taught courses numbered 500-599 shall continue to teach these same specified courses.
+Full-time and part-time faculty listed on Appendix I who taught courses numbered 500-599 shall continue to teach these same specified courses.